Matthew Dellavedova: Sacramento Kings (2022–2023)

 On 29 July 2022, Dellavedova signed with the Sacramento Kings.
 On 29 March 2023, he sustained a right index finger fracture in a game against the Portland Trail Blazers.

 Return to Melbourne (2023–2025)

 On 17 May 2023, Dellavedova signed a two-year deal with Melbourne United, returning to the team for a second stint.

-In the 2023–24 NBL season, United finished as minor premiers and reached the NBL Grand Final series, where they lost 3–2 to the Tasmania JackJumpers.
+In the 2023–24 NBL season, United finished as minor premiers and reached the NBL Championship Series, where they lost 3–2 to the Tasmania JackJumpers.

-In the 2024–25 NBL season, Dellavedova helped United return to the NBL Grand Final series, where they lost 3–2 to the Illawarra Hawks.
+In the 2024–25 NBL season, Dellavedova helped United return to the NBL Championship Series, where they lost 3–2 to the Illawarra Hawks.
 He had a standout series but struggled in Game 5 with five points and seven assists on 2-of-6 shooting.
-Despite United losing the series, Dellavedova was awarded the Larry Sengstock Medal as the NBL Grand Final MVP, something that had not happened since 1993.
+Despite United losing the series, Dellavedova was awarded the Larry Sengstock Medal as the NBL Championship Series MVP, something that had not happened since 1993.

 Sydney Kings (2025–present)

 On 10 April 2025, Dellavedova signed a three-year deal with the Sydney Kings.
+He was sidelined for three weeks during January 2026 due to a concussion.